Captions Speak Louder than Images: Generalizing Foundation Models for E-commerce from High-quality Multimodal Instruction Data: Introduction

 \section{Introduction}

 Multimodal data, encompassing diverse modes and types of information such as text and images, is ubiquitous and essential for many real-world applications~\cite{antol2015vqa,MISSRec,mu2024robocodex,chen-etal-2021-multimodal-item}.
-This holds true for e-commerce, where the product and user information is inherently multimodal (e.g., products have images and textual descriptions).
-Effectively harnessing multimodal data for e-commerce exhibits strong promise to allow for a more comprehensive depiction of product attributes and uncover deeper insights into customer preferences, which single-modal data alone may not enable~\cite{MISSRec,peng2023multi}.
-Particularly given the recent surge of many Large-Language Models (LLMs) on e-commerce tasks and their remarkable performance~\cite{peng2024ecellm,li2024ecomgpt,shi2023llama}, it is reasonable to expect that multimodal data can drive new breakthroughs in e-commerce applications through the use of LLMs (i.e., unimodal foundation models) or Multimodal Foundation Models (MFMs).
+In e-commerce, multimodal data is especially important: product content typically combines visual and textual information, and user interactions involve diverse data types across multiple modalities.
+Effectively harnessing multimodal data for e-commerce exhibits strong promise to allow for a more comprehensive depiction of product attributes and uncover deeper insights into customer preferences, which single-modal data alone may not suffice~\cite{MISSRec,peng2023multi}.
+With the recent surge of Large-Language Models (LLMs) on e-commerce tasks and their remarkable performance~\cite{peng2024ecellm,li2024ecomgpt,shi2023llama}, multimodal data are expected to drive new breakthroughs in e-commerce applications, together with the development of Multimodal Foundation Models (MFMs).